mk-fg/games/README.rst

   For some reason it's extremely sensitive and annoying here, though maybe because I tend to move cursor from the window to tweak lua way too often.

+- place-mark-at-cursor

+  Adds hotkeys to place colored hexes to mark locations anywhere on the map.

 - polymers-production-buff, unlock-oval-dome

   More small local balancing hacks.